Hamilton Easter Field: Art patron, educator, gallery owner, principal in artists' associations

 Field did not attempt to impart a favored style on his students but rather emphasized individual development based on an instinctive approach to art.
 Overall, he hoped to engender a version of modernism that was uniquely American.
 He also indulged in a lively social life organizing get-togethers among artists that included drunken costume parties.

 As Field's aesthetic taste evolved he became more and more attracted to early Americana, including rustic furniture and rugs as well as pictorial art in a naïve style.
-In about 1917 he bought a farm near Ogunquit, in Neddick, Maine.
+In about 1917 he bought a farm near Ogunquit, in Cape Neddick, Maine.
 He called it Sowerby Farm and began referring to himself as a farmer.

 From 1916 onward Field became increasing involved in the work of artists' associations.
 In that year he was elected president of the Brooklyn Artists Association.
 A year later he joined the Society of Independent Artists, became its corresponding secretary, and began to participate in the group's exhibitions.
 From 1918 to 1920 he served on the society's board of directors, leaving over a disagreement with Walter Pach concerning a policy of giving publicity to some artist-members and not others.
 In 1920 he formed a new organization, Salons of America, which would, like the society, exhibit the work of its member artists, but which would be free of the taint of favoritism.